 Click below to confirm that you have read and understand this notice and to send the email.

-Stephen M. Juris has represented individuals and organizations in a wide variety of civil, criminal, and administrative matters, including criminal and enforcement cases involving allegations of securities, commodities, tax, accounting, insurance, and mail fraud, investigations by regulators into broker-dealer trading practices and alleged labor law violations, civil RICO and other complex business litigation, the oversight of not-for-profit entities, bankruptcy-related litigation, and litigation regarding the structuring and sale of CDOs, asset-backed securities, and other financial products.
+Stephen M. Juris has represented individuals and organizations in a wide variety of civil, criminal, and administrative matters, including criminal and enforcement cases involving allegations of securities, commodities, tax, accounting, insurance, and mail fraud; investigations by regulators into broker-dealer trading practices and alleged labor law violations; civil RICO and other complex business litigation; investigations relating to enforcement of the Foreign Corrupt Practices Act (FCPA); oversight of not-for-profit entities; bankruptcy-related litigation; and litigation regarding the structuring and sale of CDOs, asset-backed securities, and other financial products.
 He has represented individuals and entities in sophisticated commercial and appellate litigation in state and federal courts, and has also conducted internal investigations for corporate clients.

 After serving as law clerk to the Honorable Robert W. Sweet, U.S. District Judge for the Southern District of New York, Stephen was associated with Davis Polk & Wardwell, where he concentrated principally on securities litigation, bankruptcy-related litigation, internal investigations, and litigation concerning complex accounting and financial matters.

 Stephen is a member of the New York Council of Defense Lawyers, the New York City Bar Association, the Federal Bar Council, the New York State Bar Association, and the National Association of Criminal Defense Lawyers, and has been a contributor to the Business Crimes Bulletin, the New York Law Journal, Law360, and the Bloomberg Technology and Law Report.
 He also is a regular contributor to The Insider Blog on Forbes.com concerning matters relating to governmental investigations and securities enforcement.
-He has spoken extensively on issues relating to federal criminal practice, regulatory enforcement, and corporate internal investigations, and is a member of the New York State Bar Association’s Committee on White Collar Criminal Litigation and the American Bar Association’s White Collar Crime Committee.
+Stephen has spoken extensively on issues relating to federal criminal practice, regulatory enforcement, and corporate internal investigations, and is a member of the New York State Bar Association’s Committee on White Collar Criminal Litigation, that Association’s Hedge Fund and Capital Markets Litigation Committee, and the American Bar Association’s White Collar Crime Committee.

-- Representing a Fortune 500 aerospace company in pending contract-related litigation in New York arising out of the return of a leased commercial jet aircraft.
+- Representation of a Fortune 500 aerospace company in pending contract-related litigation in New York arising out of the return of a leased commercial jet aircraft.

-- Representing an insurance broker in connection with a federal criminal investigation relating to the purchase and sale of stranger-initiated life insurance (STOLI) policies.
+- Representation of an insurance broker in connection with a federal criminal investigation relating to the purchase and sale of stranger-initiated life insurance (STOLI) policies.

 - Representation of a former employee of a major investment bank in connection with multiple inquiries by federal, state, and congressional authorities regarding the structuring and sale of CDOs and structured credit products.